 In this article, we’ll look at both sides of the coin.

 Somewhere in your home, you probably have a toolbox.
-If you’re not so handy, maybe it’s just a drawer full of odd screws, a hammer, and the screwdriver set gifted to you by an elderly relative.
+If you’re not so handy, maybe it’s just a draw full of odd screws, a hammer, and the screwdriver set gifted to you by an elderly relative.

 Managing a distributed team requires a toolbox too.
 This toolbox should contain project management software, collaborative programs, and communication platforms.